-It isn’t a new concept that our mind can have a physical effect on our bodies and there have been many studies around the links between stress and infertility.
+It isn’t a new concept that our mind can have a physical effect on our bodies and there have been many studies on the links between stress and infertility.
 However, this is still a highly debated subject and there is no conclusive evidence that stress negatively affects fertility and the chances of conceiving during IVF.
-Some women may be more reproductively sensitive to stress than others and many cases have been reported where reducing stress through lifestyle changes have helped some women get pregnant.
+Some women may be more reproductively sensitive to stress than others and many cases have been reported where reducing stress through lifestyle changes has helped some women get pregnant.

-Stress can also cause us to result to unhealthy ‘coping’ mechanisms such as smoking, drinking alcohol, drinking more caffeine or eating more unhealthy foods, all of which could also affect your fertility negatively.
+Stress can also cause us to result in unhealthy ‘coping’ mechanisms such as smoking, drinking alcohol, drinking more caffeine or eating more unhealthy foods, all of which could also affect your fertility negatively.
 This advice also applies to men when trying to conceive, as stress can activate the release of certain steroid hormones which can reduce the levels of testosterone and sperm production and cause semen quality to decrease.

 When we get stressed, we produce stress hormones such as cortisol, which is like adrenaline and can push our metabolism into high gear.
-This can cause heart rate to increase, shallow breathing and sustained levels of this can also cause high blood pressure, weight gain or other health issues.
-These can also cause us to feel sad, irritable and experience headaches and sleeping problems.
+This can cause the heart rate to increase, shallow breathing and sustained levels of this can also cause high blood pressure, weight gain or other health issues.
+These can also cause us to feel sad, and irritable and experience headaches and sleeping problems.

 Due to our fight or flight response in the body, when we experience highly stressful situations, our bodies will always prioritise bodily functions which are essential for survival.
 For example, some women can have a late period when experiencing high levels of stress for a prolonged amount of time.